 All of the above can be found in the Data Center via the link.

-Our Code of Conduct, as well as Human Rights, Community Engagement, Environmental, Health and Safety, Anti-Bribery and other policies are available at our website.
+Our Code of Conduct, as well as Human Rights, Community Engagement, Environmental, Climate, Health and Safety, Anti-Bribery and other policies are available at our website.

 We have identified key impact areas of mining and we are working to maximise our positive and minimise any negative impacts, aligning them to the UN Sustainable Development Goals and setting targets to measure our progress.
 Explore our Impact and the UN SDGs Report via the link.